azzamshaikh/mobile_robot_autonomous_parking/README.md

-# Mobile Robot Path Planning
+# Mobile Robot Autonomous Parking

 This repository contains code to navigate a mobile robot to a goal position.
 In this case, the goal position is a parallel parked position.